[Investigation] 'Green' Erasmus+ project sending students by plane

 "Flying for an Erasmus project should be an exception not the norm - you can get almost everywhere in Europe by train and bus, though the EU should help make it cheaper and easier," she added.

-Malot noted that his organisation bans flying "unless your land journey would last longer than 18 hours, for geographical balance".
+Malot noted that her organisation bans flying "unless your land journey would last longer than 18 hours, for geographical balance".

 'It's a struggle'